 While I was able to strip the hardware back to it’s original brass finish, the dresser now looks nothing like my RH Harlowe inspiration piece.
 My dresser is all cottage and beachy, and the original hardware is dainty … fancy even!
 And wouldn’t you know I still have the original hardware holes!
 [Are you as sick of this makeover as I am?!!]
 Fortunately I was able to find hardware that matched the style of the dresser and the existing hardware holes and I even like them!

 Would I do it again?
 Joke’s on me ….
-I already am! 😀 Thanks so much for stopping by this week!
+I already am!! 😀 Thanks so much for stopping by!
 Cynthia

 Linking up with: